Updated July 26, 2023

 Definition of Statement of Retained Earnings

-Retained earnings are portions of profit that are not distributed to the shareholders but are rather reinvested in the business or are kept aside as a reserve for a particular purpose.
-A statement of retained earnings is a depiction of the movement in retained earnings in a given period.
-It outlines the earnings that were present at the beginning of the year, the portion that was transferred from the current year’s profits and thus resulting in the earnings at the year-end.
-Some of the examples which depict the statement of retained earnings and the calculations that are involved are described below:
+Retained earnings represent portions of profit not distributed to shareholders but reinvested in the business or set aside as reserves for a particular purpose.
+A statement of retained earnings depicts the movement in retained earnings in a given period.

 Examples of Statement of Retained Earnings (With Excel Template)

-Let’s take an example to understand the calculation of Statement of Retained Earnings in a better manner.
+Let’s take an example to understand the calculation of a Statement of Retained Earnings in a better manner.

 Statement of Retained Earnings – #1

 FRY ltd had an opening retained earnings balance of $14,000 carried forward from the year 2017.
 In 2018, it earned an additional $54,000 after all expenses were paid.
-It was then decided that $30,000 was to be paid to the shareholders as dividends.
-Below is the calculation involved to check the retained earnings at the end of the year 2018:
+It was then decided that $30,000 would be paid to the shareholders as dividends.
+Below is the calculation involved in checking the retained earnings at the end of the year 2018:

 The concern shows a good propensity to retain the majority of the profits in the current year.
-The earnings help in strengthening the owner’s equity.
-Also, given that the funds are obtained from within the organization there is no dilution in the ownership, and the decision-making process of the shareholders will not be affected.
-There is also no cost involved in sourcing the funds through this medium.
-Another advantage of healthy retained earnings is there is no involvement of external agencies to source the funds from outside.
-Unless an exception arises it should continue to retain earnings as the chief form of sourcing of funds.
+The earnings help strengthen the owner’s equity.
+Also, given that the funds are obtained from within the organization, there is no dilution in the ownership, and the decision-making process of the shareholders will not be affected.
+Sourcing funds through this medium also incurs no cost.
+Another advantage of healthy retained earnings is no external agencies’ involvement in sourcing the funds from outside.
+Unless an exception arises, it should retain earnings as the chief form of sourcing funds.

 Statement of Retained Earnings – #2